YaleUniversity/packer-plugin-goss/README.md

 Wouldn't it be nice if you could run [goss](https://github.com/aelsabbahy/goss) tests against an image during a packer build?

 Well, I thought it would, so now you can!
-This currently only works for `linux` since goss only runs in linux.
+This currently only works for building a `linux` image since goss only runs in linux.

 This runs during the provisioning process since the machine being provisioned is only available at that time.